kuzzleio/documentation/src/api/1/controller-memory-storage/lrange/index.md

 ## Response

-Return an array of list elements.
+Returns an array of list elements.

 ```javascript
 {